In Defense of Modern Art

 I need art to be open, to be full of possibilities, to be open to interpretation.
 The more we limit it, it becomes a restriction on creativity, which is what I live and breathe.
-I hold this to be especially true for modern art, because I see that as the first artistic movement that truly transcended the physical properties of art; where the visuals exist merely as a trigger for the concepts and ideas, and (possibly) the provocation.
+I hold this to be especially true for modern art, because I see that as the first artistic movement that truly transcended the physical properties of art; where the visuals exist merely as a trigger for concepts and ideas, and (possibly) provocation.
 You’re not supposed to admire the image of a Campbell’s soup can, that is not the purpose.
 Modern art is not idolatry or fetishism, but it attempts to shine a light on it.
 In that sense, I see modern art as something that can become anything, that reflects back at us, whereas traditional art is already a (mostly) defined, known quantity that is dependent on a historical context.
 I have no desire to whitewash it and I do see great value in it, but I don’t want to see it used to limit the future potential of art.
 Saying modern art has no value, or that it has somehow become unmoored from it’s true purpose is, to me, basically denying the promise of art.

 If you think about it, we can’t base new art on old values and traditions, that’s just not meaningful.
 It becomes pastiche and deliberate recreation of concepts and artistic principles that aren’t fully relevant anymore, or at least not understood in the same context.
 It actually turns self-referential, whittling down its own scope, and art then becomes a game of Pictionary instead of a Rorschach test.
 The former has one definite answer, whereas the latter can point to any answer.

 But let me be clear: I’m not threatening to take away anybody’s art – historic art is still there, in all it’s glory.
 So please don’t threaten to take away mine.
 Because “my” art is the promise of art yet to come, and I see modern art as a springboard for that.
 Something that departs from the old and tries to redefine the broader concept of art.
-An art that is freed from the unnecessary restrictons of paint, canvas and marble, where creativity and ideas are allowed to fly in complete freedom, and can take any form.
+An art that is freed from the unnecessary restrictons of paint, canvas or marble, where creativity and ideas are allowed to fly in complete freedom, and can take on any form.

 Perhaps I feel this way simply because art, while not technically what I do per se, at least informs it on a very intimate level, on a daily basis.
 I have no wish to invalidate anyone’s perspective on art, but recognize that they are, by definition, very personal and can be vastly different.
 Therefore, words and attitudes towards art do matter, in a very real and tangible sense.
 Consider if a lawyer was forced to sit through a procession of legal trials where due process was ignored and the outcomes distorted, to the point where it eventually started whittling down his or her belief in the law and the legal system’s capability to deliver justice.
 That is similar to how the dismissal of art, and the potential of art, affects me.